Chris-moreton12/Peak-Walks/README.md

 #### Background Section
 ![Background Section](assets/images/features/background-section.png)

 > Image section with 3 flip cards, the front of the flip cards showcase locations in the Peak District with ratings similar to that of trump cards.
 The back of the flip cards show an active google maps view of the location using i-frame.
+This page allows the user to quickly find a new walk to venture on, it allows for the location to be found with ease and potential places to camp.
+It allows users to find the best possible destination without having to search the internet for hours.

 #### Footer
 ![Footer](assets/images/features/footer.png)

 > Bootstrap and custom style footer used to showcase a map location of the Peak District with the use of i-frame to the left side.
 The middle of the footer allows for the user to be taken to the sign-up page.
 The right side of the footer showcases media icons.
 I decided that a map to show the whole outline of the Peak District would allow new users to gain an understanding of the size and potential the Peak District has.
+This section allows for users to view the whole of the peak district and click on social media links to follow the site.

 ### camping.html

 #### Camping
 ![Camping Section](assets/images/features/stanton-moor.png)

 > The camping section is a showcase of four different campsites that are suitable to camp in for the walks on the index.html walk page.
 This allows the users to be able to find suitable camping locations if they embark on one of the suggested walks.
+This page allows users to to be able to find suitable camping locations without having to search the internet, this can be helpful if a user needs to find a camping location last minute.

 ### form.html